StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1318634315

+*	Updated the twitter trends api calls, they depreciated the method I was using
+*	Added TRENDS AVAILABLE command to give results as to where there is trending information.
+This will be a long list.
+When I ran it for testing 111 results were returned.
+Pagination has not been added to the API for this call.

 1301397334

 *	Normalized some lines of coding in the help documentation for it to be more uniform.